-Flooded plants experience impaired gas diffusion underwater, leading to oxygen deprivation (hypoxia).
-The volatile plant hormone ethylene is rapidly trapped in submerged plant cells and is instrumental for enhanced hypoxia acclimation.
+Flooded plants experience impaired gas diffusion underwater, leading to oxygen deprivation and is instrumental for enhanced hypoxia acclimation.
 However, the precise mechanisms underpinning ethylene-enhanced hypoxia survival remain unclear.
-We studied the effect of ethylene pretreatment on hypoxia survival of Arabidopsis (Arabidopsis thaliana) primary root tips.
-Both hypoxia itself and re-oxygenation following hypoxia are highly damaging to root tip cells, and ethylene pretreatments reduced this damage.
-Ethylene pretreatment alone altered the abundance of transcripts and proteins involved in hypoxia responses, root growth, translation, and reactive oxygen species (ROS) homeostasis.
-Through imaging and manipulating ROS abundance in planta, we demonstrated that ethylene limited excessive ROS formation during hypoxia and subsequent re-oxygenation and improved oxidative stress survival in a PHYTOGLOBIN1-dependent manner.
-In addition, we showed that root growth cessation via ethylene and auxin occurred rapidly and that this quiescence behavior contributed to enhanced hypoxia tolerance.
+We studied the effect of ethylene pre-treatment on hypoxia survival of primary Arabidopsis thaliana root tips.
+Both hypoxia itself and re-oxygenation following hypoxia are highly damaging to root tip cells and ethylene pre-treatments reduced this damage.
+Ethylene pre-treatment alone altered the abundance of transcripts and proteins involved in hypoxia responses, root growth, translation and reactive oxygen species (ROS) homeostasis.
+Through imaging and manipulating ROS abundance in planta, we demonstrate that ethylene limits excessive ROS formation during hypoxia and subsequent re-oxygenation and improves oxidative stress survival.
+In addition, we show that ethylene leads to rapid root growth cessation and this quiescence behaviour contributes to enhanced hypoxia tolerance.
 Collectively, our results show that the early flooding signal ethylene modulates a variety of processes that all contribute to hypoxia survival.